2020–21 Liiga season

-The 2020–21 Liiga season was the 46th season of the Liiga (formerly SM-liiga), the top level of ice hockey in Finland, since the league's formation in 1975.
+The 2020–21 SM-liiga season was the 46th season of the SM-liiga, the top level of ice hockey in Finland, since the league's formation in 1975.
 Due to the COVID-19 pandemic all the games had to be played to a very limited audience or no audience at all.
 Two teams have temporarily let go of their coaches due to financial reasons: JYP and SaiPa.
 The season was Hakametsä's last full season.

 Teams

 Regular season

 Top six advanced straight to the quarter-finals, while teams between 7th and 10th positions played a wild card round for the final two spots.
-The Liiga is a closed series and thus there is no relegation.
-Due to several games having been cancelled due to COVID-19 cases in various teams in March 2021, not all teams got an even number of games, therefore Liiga decided that the rankings of the regular season will be determined by points per game average.
+The SM-liiga is a closed series and thus there is no relegation.
+Due to several games having been cancelled due to COVID-19 cases in various teams in March 2021, not all teams got an even number of games, therefore SM-liiga decided that the rankings of the regular season will be determined by points per game average.

 Rules for classification: 1) Points per game; 2) 3-point wins 3) Goal difference; 4) Goals scored; 5) Head-to-head points.